zmalone/chef-web-docs/source/quickstart/chef-repo/_setup_chef_repo.md

         $ knife cookbook site install apache2
         $ knife cookbook site install networking_basic

-    [NOTE] `knife` is the command-line tool for Chef on your workstation.

 1. Look in your cookbooks directory and you should now see two folders, `apache2` and `networking_basic`.

 [sublime-text-2]: http://www.sublimetext.com/2 "Sublime Text 2"